 • To pass the Character and Suitability checks

 Before you can take the SQE, you will need to complete an undergraduate degree (not necessarily in Law) or a level 7 solicitor apprenticeship.
 Apprenticeships also cover the QWE requirements.
-Qualified lawyers from other countries can become a solicitor in the UK by passing the SQE and character checks, provided you have two years of experience as a lawyer already.
+Qualified lawyers from other jurisdictions may be able to qualify as solicitors in England and Wales through the SRA’s qualified lawyer route.
+They may need to pass SQE1 and/or SQE2 unless they are exempt, and they must still meet the SRA’s character and suitability requirements.

 You will also most likely need GCSEs and A Levels (or equivalent) to follow any of these routes – learn more about the GCSEs needed to be a lawyer and A Levels needed for Law in our dedicated guides.